DigitallyTailored/VanillaJS-Framework/readme.md

 [ ] The script queue may be processed early (before the HTML is added) if using multiple asynchronous `a.render` calls.
 Make script queues unique to their caller

-[ ] `v.refresh` method for regenerating a view with any updated variables.
+[ ] `v.refresh` helper method for regenerating a view with any updated variables.
 This will likely not support nested views.

 [ ] Make view object classes optional in case they're not needed.

-[ ] Move view styles to a separate output section.
+[ ] Move view css to a separate output section.
 They are currently attached to the HTML output of each component

 **An Example of a View**